jeff4/bionotes.github.io/ochem.md

 * 4/11 - 4/13 Previewed future sections left for  S<sub>N</sub>1, E1, and E2 rxns.
 * 4/14 Solvent effects and stereochemistry of S<sub>N</sub>1 reactions
 * 4/15-4/16 Section 6-15: Mechanisms 6-5 and 6-6 for rearrangements of the carbocation of S<sub>N</sub>1: hydride shift and methyl shift, respectively
+* 4/17 More on methyl shift rearrangement prior to formation of carbocation in Step 1